Ryan-Reddy/ArchiveTrawler_IPASS_Ryan_van_Lil_2022/README.md

                       ßÛÛÛß        ßß         ß                 ß         ßß        ßÛÛÛß

                                     THE AVENGERS are currently looking for
                                ÜÛÛÜ                                         ÜÛÛÜ
                               ²ÛÛ ßß  Ü    nothing but competition!     Ü  ßß ÛÛ² ²ÛÛÜ Ü²ß²                               ²ß²Ü ÜÛÛ²
-                             ÜÛÛÛÛÛÛ²ß   Greetings to MARTIJN & JOS      ß²ÛÛÛÛÛÛÜ
+                             ÜÛÛÛÛÛÛ²ß     Greetings to STEF & JOS       ß²ÛÛÛÛÛÛÜ

                             ²ÛÛß  ßÛÛÜÜ ÜÜ                           ÜÜ ÜÜÛÛß  ßÛÛ²
                             ÛÛ   Ü ßÛ²ÛÛ²ßÛÜÛßÛÜÜ   Ü  Ü  Ü   ÜÜÛßÛÜÛß²ÛÛ²Ûß Ü   ÛÛ ßÛÛÜÜß Ü Û Û Ü ßÜ  ßß²ÛÜ Û ² Û ÜÛ²ßß  Üß Ü Û Û Ü ßÜÜÛÛß ßß    ß   ß     Üß   ßß  ß  ßß   ßÜ     ß   ß    ßß ßÛ²Ü AVG^HUI  Ü²Ûß
-                                                 Üß 02/2022 ßÜ
+                                                 Üß 05/2022 ßÜ
                                                 ²      Ü      ²
                                                  ß   ²ßÜß²   ß
                                                  Ü  Û  ²  Û  Ü